projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 Scenario Error Checking
 ***********************

-The configurator includes many validation checks that verify input values, ensure the consistency of configuration options, and interactions between options.
+The Configurator includes many validation checks that verify input values, ensure the consistency of configuration options, and interactions between options.

 Simple data validation checks on values are detected immediately with red text indicating the problem, or with an indicator within a data entry field.
 For